bolkedebruin/rdpgw/README.md

 (for passwd), PAM requires that it is accessed as root.
 Therefore, the gateway comes with a small helper program called `rdpgw-auth` that is used to authenticate the user.
 This program needs to be run as root or setuid.

+__NOTE__: The default windows client ``mstsc`` does not support basic auth.
+You will need to use a different client or switch to OpenID Connect or Kerberos.

 __NOTE__: Using PAM for passwd (i.e. LDAP is fine) within a container is not recommended.
 It is better to use OpenID Connect or Kerberos.
 If you do want to use it within a container you can choose to run the helper program outside the container and have the socket available within.
 Alternatively, you can mount all what is needed into the container but